spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/10-Week/01-Day/01-Day-LessonPlan.md

 * Point out that while is code is more DRY than it was, we're still manually rendering a `FriendCard` for each piece of data &mdash; we'll come back and solve this problem in a later activity!

 ### 24. END (0 mins)

-* If any time remains go over the [solution](../../../../01-Class-Content/19-react/01-Activities/09-Stu_StyleProp/Solved) to the previous activity.

 * Listed below are sections of the React Documentation that pertain to today's lesson.
 All are short reads, encourage students to browse through these resources to help reinforce the concepts covered today.